rstraub/rstraub.github.io/_posts/2022-01-17-tweaks-for-productive-terminal.md

 image: assets/images/19-terminal.webp
 layout: post
 tags:
-- Terminal
+- tools
-- Tools
+- productivity
-title: "\U0001F525 5 Tweaks for a Productive Terminal"
+title: "5 Tweaks for a Productive Terminal"
 ---

 The terminal is a developer's best friend.
 I'll introduce five ways to make it an even better companion to your workflow.